sconnel42/wedding-website/README.md

 ### Do Later
 - Modify RSVP Form with better info
-- Fill in Registry section with actual registries
+- Fill in Registry section with link to Zola Registry
 - Fix Registry styling
 - Hotels & Wedding Party?